vivshaw/zettel/pages/TPS.md

+---
-tags:: engineering management, lean, management, automotive, Toyota alias:: Toyota Production System
+tags: engineering management, lean, management, automotive, Toyota
+alias: Toyota Production System
+---

 - the Toyota Production System was developed in the 50's and 60's by Taiichi Ohno and Eiji Toyoda, factoring in ideas from the American automotive industry, supermarkets, [[Taylorism]]/[[scientific management]], and Japan's postwar economic struggles
 - focused on reduce overburden (*muri*), inconsistency (*mura*), and waste (*muda*)